carbajaljerson/Pandas/README.md

 ### Content

 Notebooks with code and comments.
-Dataset used for the analysis.
+Dataset used for exploration with the Pandas library.

 ### Execution in Google Colab